Islam-Muhammed-Ahmed/Udacity-nanodegree-my-reads-project/README.md

 https://udacity-nanodegree-my-reads-project.vercel.app/

 ## start locally:
-- clone it or download repo then in terminal write thess command
+- clone it or download repo then in terminal write these command
 - `npm install`.
 - `npm start`.
 <hr />